-Paradise is a huge sandy beach on the south coast of Kos, it's busy throughout the tourist season, it’s great for kids, has multiple water sports vendors and the taverna serves hot food, snacks, drinks and ice creams and from it’s position on the hill you get good views.
+Paradise is a huge sandy beach on the south coast of Kos, it's busy throughout the summer, it’s great for kids, has multiple water sports vendors and the taverna serves hot food, snacks, drinks and ice creams with great views from above the beach.

 Agios Fokas beach is found on the south east corner of Kos, just east of Thermes beach.
 There isn’t much in the area other than some upscale beach front hotels with spas and large pools.
 At the beach there's a trendy beach club, loungers and kids play area.

 Agios Stefanos Beach is mainly sand with a few pebbles scattered around.
 Right down the middle of the beach is the remains of the Basilica of Agios Stefanos which adds to the charm of the surroundings and is also a nice place to have a walk round.